Should Our Veterans Have Access To Cannabis?

-PTSD, injuries, and other forms of chronic pain are common among veterans.
-War, deployment and active duty in general places an extreme load onto their bodies and pushes them to their mental and physical limitations.
-Veterans are those that survived defending or preparing to defend this country and deserve, at the very least, some reprieve from the stress that being in active duty put on them.
+PTSD and chronic pain are all too common among veterans.
+War, deployment, and active duty in general place an extreme load on their bodies and push them to their mental and physical limitations.
+Veterans are those who deployed or prepared to defend this country and deserve, at the very least, some reprieve from the stress that being on active duty put on them during their active duty.

 Understanding the Challenges of Those Facing PTSD